HarshalAtre/Bikefit/README.md

 The pipeline evaluates 7 different aspects of cycling posture:

-1. *Knee Flexion*: Identifies under-flexion, normal, or over-flexion
+1. *Knee Flexion*: Identifies under-flexion, normal, or over-flexion.
-2. *Saddle Height*: Determines if the saddle is too low, normal, or too high
+2. *Saddle Height*: Determines if the saddle is too low, normal, or too high.
-3. *Saddle Position*: Evaluates if the saddle is too forward, normal, or too back
+3. *Saddle Position*: Evaluates if the saddle is too forward, normal, or too back.
-4. *Reach Label*: Assesses if the rider has underreach, normal reach, or overreach
+4. *Reach Label*: Assesses if the rider has underreach, normal reach, or overreach.
-5. *Hip Rocking*: Determines if hip movement is stable or unstable
+5. *Hip Rocking*: Determines if hip movement is stable or unstable.
-6. *Hip Asymmetry*: Identifies right-leaning, normal, or left-leaning hip position
+6. *Hip Asymmetry*: Identifies right-leaning, normal, or left-leaning hip position.
-7. *Spine Asymmetry*: Evaluates right-leaning, normal, or left-leaning spine position
+7. *Spine Asymmetry*: Evaluates right-leaning, normal, or left-leaning spine position.

 ## Installation